aetperf/aetperf.github.io/_posts/2024-05-30-An-Hybrid-information-retriever-with-DuckDB.md

 language.
 Python’s design philosophy …".
 For asymmetric tasks, flipping the query and the entries in your corpus usually does not make sense.

-As advised by this sentence-transformers website, we use a [Pre-Trained MS MARCO Model](https://www.sbert.net/docs/pretrained-models/msmarco-v3.html).
+As advised by the sentence-transformers website, we use a [Pre-Trained MS MARCO Model](https://www.sbert.net/docs/pretrained-models/msmarco-v3.html).
 The exact version is : [msmarco-distilbert-base-tas-b](https://huggingface.co/sebastian-hofstaetter/distilbert-dot-tas_b-b256-msmarco) available on [HuggingFace](https://huggingface.co).
 Here is a short description from the Hugging Face model card:

 > DistilBert for Dense Passage Retrieval trained with Balanced Topic Aware Sampling (TAS-B)
 > We provide a retrieval trained DistilBert-based model (we call the dual-encoder then dot-product scoring architecture BERT_Dot) trained with Balanced Topic Aware Sampling on MSMARCO-Passage.

 Although this model has been tuned for dot-product, we are going to use it for cosine similarity.
-The embedding dimension of the dense vectors is 768, with also a rather small token input size of 512.
+The embedding dimension of the dense vectors is 768, with a rather small token input size of 512.

 #### Sentence transformers<a name="sentence_transformers"></a>